Skip to main content Skip to navigation

 Emphasis is given to project work, with a research methods and professional skills module designed to support the project work.
 Students will apply their knowledge and skills to both individual and group projects, as well as writing reports and presenting technical work, thus developing the project management and numerical skills sought by employers.

-A range of optional modules gives students the opportunity to specialise the application focus of the course to align with their interests.
+A range of optional modules gives students the opportunity to tailor the focus of the course to align with their interests.
 Our laboratories are equipped with hardware and software to support the different teaching activities in electrical and electronic engineering.

 General entry requirements